This step-by-step guide explains how to set up a new MySQL server running in Docker container in only a few minutes.

 sudo docker restart mysql-server

 As you can see, running MySQL within Docker is much quicker and easier than installing MySQL Server locally.
-There are a lot more things to consider if you’re going to use MySQL on Docker for anything beyond testing.
-For more information you can check-out the MySQL page on Docker Hub and the official MySQL manual on the subject.
+However, many more things to consider if you use MySQL on Docker for anything beyond testing.